Home Warranty for First-Time Buyers: Is It Worth It? Complete Guide 2026

 Coverage Limits and Exclusions

-Every plan has caps — maximum amounts they'll pay per item.
-An HVAC plan may cap coverage at $1,500, while a full replacement costs $8,000.
+Every plan has caps, meaning maximum amounts they'll pay per item.
+An HVAC plan may cap coverage at $1,500 to $5,000, while a full replacement can cost $14,000 or more.
 Always ask about per-item limits and read the fine print on exclusions including:

 • Pre-existing conditions (anything flagged in a home inspection)